Balance Disorders and Gait Training In Lake Orion,MI

-The physical therapists at Orion Physical Therapy and Active Orthopedics Physical Therapy are highly trained in treating the physical problems associated with balance disorders, such as gait problems and the increased risk for falls, which can be serious and even life-threatening.
+The physical therapists at Orion Physical Therapy are highly trained in treating the physical problems associated with balance disorders, such as gait problems and the increased risk for falls, which can be serious and even life-threatening.

 Falls can cause fractures and disability.
 If you are worried about falling, or you or a loved one have been injured recently due to a fall, our physical therapists can help with balance and gait training.
 Your therapist will evaluate your range of motion and strength, assess your balance and posture while you are sitting and standing, and create a treatment plan that focuses on functional improvement and independence.

 Your therapist will teach you strategies to help you manage your dizziness so you can safely go about your daily activities.
 Together you will figure out which activities cause you to become dizzy, and your therapist will show you how to do those activities in a different way to help reduce the dizziness.